sudheerj/reactjs-interview-questions/README.md

 102. ### How to listen to state changes?

-     The following lifecycle methods will be called when state changes.
+     The `componentDidUpdate` lifecycle method will be called when state changes.
 You can compare provided state and props values with current state and props to determine if something meaningful changed.

      ```
-     componentWillUpdate(object nextProps, object nextState)
      componentDidUpdate(object prevProps, object prevState)
      ```

+     **Note:** The previous releases of ReactJS also uses `componentWillUpdate(object nextProps, object nextState)` for state changes.
+It has been deprecated in latest releases.

    **[⬆ Back to Top](#table-of-contents)**